-Physical injuries are often times the only thing people take into consideration when experiencing a motorcycle accident.
+Physical injuries are oftentimes the only thing people take into consideration when experiencing a motorcycle accident.
 These accidents can be both physically and emotionally traumatizing for victims and their loved ones.
-An Oxnard motorcycle accident attorney will be able to explain in more details how you can seek compensation for emotional damages.
+An Oxnard motorcycle accident attorney will be able to explain in more detail how you can seek compensation for emotional damages.

 - Flashbacks, nightmares, feeling intense emotions, and having recurring thoughts about traumatic past incidents.

 - Avoiding anything that reminds the victim about the incident.
 Victims can also experience emotional paralysis, guilt, and impaired memory.

 - Hyperactivity and difficulty sleeping.
 The victim can feel angry and edgy for no reason.

 Depression and brain injury (TBI)